IshanPerera677/NodeJS-Modules/README.md

   Node.js is a popular runtime environment for building scalable and high-performance applications.
 One of the ways to improve the performance of Node.js applications is by using clusters.

   #### 👉 What is Node.js Cluster Programming?
   Node.js cluster programming is a way to take advantage of multi-core systems by creating child processes that share the same server port.
 This allows Node.js to handle more requests and    improve the performance of your    application.

   #### 👉 Why Use Node.js Clusters?
   Using Node.js clusters can help you improve the performance of your application by taking advantage of multi-core systems.
 It can also help you handle more requests and reduce the response time of your application.

+  ### 👉 How to Use Node.js Clusters
+  To use Node.js clusters, you need to create a master process that manages the child processes.
+The master process listens for incoming connections and distributes them to the child processes.
+The child processes handle      the requests and send the response back to the master process.